tueimage/8dm50-machine-learning/reading_assignment.md

-For the reading assignment, you first have to select a recent journal publication that describes an application of a machine learning method to a Medical Image Analysis or Computational Biology.
-Then, you have to write a 800 word review of the paper.
+For the reading assignment you first have to select a recent journal publication and then write a short review.

 # Paper selection
-You are free to select the paper that you will review in consultation with the course instructors and teaching assistants.
-The selected paper has to be recently published (after 2015) in a high-quality journal.
-And, of course, it has to be on a topic that you find interesting and want to learn more about.
+You are free to select the paper that you will review (in consultations with the course instructors and teaching assistants).
+Use the following selection criteria for the paper:
+* Describes an application of Machine Learning to a Medical Image Analysis or Computational Biology problem
+* Recently published (after 2015)
+* Published in a high-quality journal (see the reference list and examples below)
+* On a topic that you find interesting and want to learn more about

 Here is a non-extensive list of journals that you can use as a reference (note that some journals are multidisciplinary):